rwb/ccjs710ldv/README.md

 exam 2 (Thursday 11/20)

 8. measuring the association between static risk factors and recidivism
-9. observational studies of treatment effects
+9. observational studies of treatment effects with limited dv outcomes
 10. seat belts and injuries in car crashes

 exam 3 (TBA)